dwtaylornz/ffmpeg-transcode/powershell/README.md

 ## Usage

 1. Run `get-ffmpeg.ps1` to download FFmpeg binaries (if not already present)
-2. Edit configuration settings in `transcode.ps1`:
+2. Create a `variables.ps1` file in the same directory and set your configuration:
    - Set your media path
    - Configure minimum file size and age
    - Adjust FFmpeg parameters